-The Bible references minerals and metals more than 1,700 times, using such familiar phrases as "fire and brimstone," "pieces of silver," "copper from the rock," "salt of the Earth,” and "jars of clay."
-It is interesting to consider these minerals and metals not in their scriptural contexts, but from the perspectives of history, geology, and biblical archaeology.
+Minerals and metals in the Bible are referenced more than 1,700 times, using such familiar terms and phrases as "fire and brimstone," "pieces of silver," "copper from the rock," "salt of the earth," and "jars of clay."
+It is interesting to consider these minerals and metals not in their scriptural contexts, but from the perspectives of history, geology and Biblical archaeology.

 Biblical archaeologists study ancient cultural sites and artifacts to gain insight into the Bible’s Old and New Testaments.
-Combining archaeology with scriptural interpretation provides a clearer understanding of life as it was and the events that occurred during the biblical period, which extends more than three millennia from 3300 B.C. to the first century A.D.
+Combining archaeology with scriptural interpretation provides a clearer understanding of life as it was and the events that occurred during the biblical period, which extends from 3300 B.C. to the first century A.D.

-The Jordan Rift Valley, the northern limit of the 3,700-mile-long East African Rift System, the Earth’s largest land rift, dominates the Holy Land’s topography.
+The Jordan Rift Valley dominates the Holy Land’s topography.
 This rift system began forming 35 million years ago with a westward separation of the African tectonic plate from the Asian plate and fractured the crust into long, parallel faults.
-The crust between the faults subsided, sometimes thousand of feet, to create long, linear sequence of narrow rift valleys.
+The crust between the faults subsided, sometimes thousands of feet, to create a long, linear sequence of narrow rift valleys.
 The East African Rift System, including the Jordan Rift Valley, is still widening today.

 The Jordan Rift Valley extends from Lebanon south for 300 miles to the Gulf of Aqaba.
-Within it are the Jordan River, the Sea of Galilee, the Dead Sea (the lowest land point on Earth at 1,237 feet below sea level), and the desolate Wadi Araba, all features of biblical significance.
+Within it is the Jordan River, the Sea of Galilee, the Dead Sea and the desolate Wadi Araba, all features of biblical significance.

 The Bible mentions six metals: gold, silver, lead, tin, copper, and iron.
 Although not mined in the Holy Land, gold and silver played major roles in biblical history.
 The Bible mentions gold more than 400 times, and silver nearly 300 times.